pingcap/docs-cn/br/backup-and-restore-faq.md

 No. BR does not support in-place full restoration of some historical backup.

-## How can I use BR for incremental backup in the Kubernetes environment?
+## How can I use BR for incremental backup on Kubernetes?

 To get the `commitTs` field of the last BR backup, run the `kubectl -n ${namespace} get bk ${name}` command using kubectl.
 You can use the content of this field as `--lastbackupts`.